What is DegreeWorks?

 Who will be able to use DegreeWorks?

-Advisors and students both will be able to use the system as an advising tool to better follow the student's progress and determine which requirements are still needed.
+Both advisors and students will be able to use the system as an advising tool to better follow the student's progress and determine which requirements are still needed.

 How do I access DegreeWorks?

 DegreeWorks can be accessed through Web for Student/Faculty (Banner Self-Serve).
 Login as normal using your Student ID number and PIN.
-Click on Student Menu – Student Records – DegreeWorks (Degree Audit).
+Click on Student Menu – Student Records – Student DegreeWorks Audit.

 What do I do if my Major is incorrect?

-to change your major.
-You can also use this form to update your catalog year, add a minor, specialization, or certificate, or declare an emphasis.
+Please complete the Major Change/Add Minor form.
+To get to this form, log in to Web for Student, click on Student Menu, Student Records, then Major Change/Add Minor.
+You can also use this form to update your catalog year, add a minor, specialization, certificate, or declare an emphasis.

 What do I do if my Catalog Year is incorrect?